 - They buried a 19th Century time capsule under Cleopatra’s Needle.
-The contents of this, British Currency, Railway guide, 12 picture portraits, and the bible.
+The contents of this, are British Currency, a Railway guide, 12 picture portraits, and the bible.

-- Embankment station has a hidden substation attached to it, why it is there will be in the next dispatches
+- The embankment station has a hidden substation attached to it, why it is there will be in the next dispatches

 Oil Painting of London Embankment at the Museum of London